sighack/sighack.github.io/_posts/2018-06-24-flood-fill-art-using-random-walks.md

 which is a fancy way of saying you change something randomly each step, therefore simulating a random process.
-In this case, the random steps are taken in the color domain starting from a "seed" pixel, with neighboring pixels being colored with a random perturbation in color.
+In this case, the random steps are taken in the color domain starting from a "seed" pixel, with neighboring pixels being colored with a slight perturbation in color.

 In this post I show a visual exploration of tweaking some of the available parameters of my implementation of such flood-fill art in Processing.